jenispatel1234/Notes-For-LDAP/README.md

 cn: Amina Yusuf
 uidNumber: 10001
 gidNumber: 10001
-userPassword: {SSHA}PASTE_HASH_HERE
+userPassword: {SSHA}PASTE_HERE
 loginShell: /bin/bash
 homeDirectory: /home/ayusuf
-Create password hash:
+Now get password hash:

 bash
 Copy
 Edit
 slappasswd
+Enter a password (like 12345) and it will give you encrypted password like {SSHA}...
-Paste that hash in the .ldif file
+Paste that in the file.

 Add user: